Sprint Ability – Advanced Movement System (AMS) Plugin in Lyra UE5

 .

 .
-When this event is received, the ability simply calls EndAbility
+When this event is received, the ability calls EndAbility

 Triggering Ability via Player Input